aditya-grover/climate-learn/CONTRIBUTING.md

 # Contributing to ClimateLearn

 Thank you for wanting to contribute to ClimateLearn.
-Let's build the future of AI-driven climate science together!
+Let's build the future of data-driven climate science together!

 ## Issues